Danuzco/PhD_Thesis/README.md

+# Design of optimization tools for quantum information theory
 ## Abstract
 In this thesis, we present optimization tools for different problems in quan- tum information theory.
 First, we introduce an algorithm for quantum estate